HTTP 503 Service Unavailable Error Tutorial: What It Is and How to Fix It

 Check server maintenance status

-It’s possible that 503 service unavailable error codes are simply the result of routine server-side maintenance.
-If this is the case, there’s really only one option available: to wait it out until the hosting provider has completed all of the necessary server maintenance tasks.
+503 service unavailable error codes may be simply the result of routine server-side maintenance.
+If this is the case, there’s only one option available: to wait it out until the hosting provider has completed all of the necessary server maintenance tasks.
 Think of this as an unfortunate necessity in your quest to keep your website running optimally.

 Stop running processes